stylemessiah/Unifi-Auto-Ban/README.md

 Installation:

-1) Download and copy the attached file autoban.php to a directory under webroot

-2) Download the Client.php from slooffmasters API Class zip, from his thread here: https://community.ubnt.com/t5/UniFi-Wireless/PHP-class-to-access-the-UniFi-controller-API-updates-and/m-p/1512870 .
-Once you have the zip file, copy the Client.php file into a folder under the webroot (I copied the zip contents into a folder named /uniapi)
-3) Edit the variables at the top of the file as needed - pay special attention tot he already mentioned $sites and $sites_friendly variables
-4) Make sure the folder has the correct permissions
-5) Run the php script manually to check it works - check on screen report and check autoban.log in the same directory
-6) If all looks good, add the script to cron -
+1) create folder under webroot and navigate to to it

+2) Download autoban.php for github:

+curl -s https://raw.githubusercontent.com/stylemessiah/Unifi-Auto-Ban/master/autoban.php -o autoban.php

+3) Download slooffmasters Client API -

+Either via

+a) Readng about it here fiurst in his thread: https://community.ubnt.com/t5/UniFi-Wireless/PHP-class-to-access-the-UniFi-controller-API-updates-and/m-p/1512870

+b) Or going firectly to his github here: https://github.com/Art-of-WiFi/UniFi-API-client

+Yes you can just download the Client.pnp separately, but you should really download the entire zip as the example setc may lead you into other areas

+c) Direct download of Client.api (alone) is here:

+curl -s https://raw.githubusercontent.com/Art-of-WiFi/UniFi-API-client/master/src/Client.php -o Client.api

+4) set variables in autoban.php - follow the notes carefully

+5) set permissions as needed

-For me on Ubuntu 18.04:
+For me on Ubuntu 18.04, using php 7.2 and php-fpm, which runs as www-data, i used:

+chown -R www-data:www-data /var/www/html/autoban/ *

+Note: once the autoban.php script has the group permissions of the webserver in this step, on first run it will create all the extra needed files with correct permissions

+6) run script once to test (and generate needed files - script creates needed files and with correct permissions) - browse http://url/autoban.php

+7) check on screen report (hopefully you get one) and log file if you dont (hopefully you get this (as well)

+8) if all looks good create the cron job (using the same user as webserver is best)

 crontab -u www-data -e

-Adding at end of file:
+add line

-*/x * * * * /usr/bin/php (path to script under webroot) > /dev/null 2>&1
+*/X * * * * /usr/bin/php -f /var/www/html/admin/autoban.php > /dev/null 2>&1

-where x is the number of minutes to run it on schedule, i.e for every 10 minutes
+where X is the frequency you want to run the autoban script

-*/10 * * * * /usr/bin/php /var/www/html/autoban/autoban.php > /dev/null 2>&1
+*/10 * * * * /usr/bin/php -f /var/www/html/admin/autoban.php > /dev/null 2>&1

 Please note the interaction with the variable $script_schedule which by default is set at 9 minutes (1 minute less than the cron schedule.
 If you change the cron schedule, also change the $script_schedule......

+9) unban any currently banned users

+10) test

 Known issues: